 Seeker’s Arrow (EX-M2)

 Seeker’s Arrow is a medium-risk/high-reward ability.
 When you hit a target, the arrow bounces back and forth on that target, hitting 3 times for 12 damage each time.
-The arrow does cuts short if its hits a wall or d-barrier, and every hit does have a chance to trigger counters, which is its risk.
+The arrow cuts short if its hits a wall, and every hit has a chance to trigger counters, which is its risk.